 In response to the Endangerment Finding, the EPA announced in September 2009 that it will require large emitters of GHGs to begin collecting and reporting data.
 Previously, the EPA did not have a comprehensive method for tracking GHG emissions data that was connected to a specific facility or to an industrial category.
 The information derived from the data is intended to help guide future EPA policy.
-Motor vehicle and engine manufacturers, industry GHG and fossil fuel suppliers, and facilities that emit 25,000 metric tons or more of CO2e per year are required to monitor GHG emissions and report the data to EPA annually beginning in January 2010.
+Broadly speaking, the EPA now requires several types of facilities that emit 25,000 metric tons or more of CO2e per year to monitor GHG emissions and report the data to the EPA annually beginning in January 2010.

-A Final rule published on 9 December 2016 (81 FR 89188) revised provisions in 29 subparts of the MRR to streamline and improve implementation of the rule and enhance data quality.

-Implementation will be phased in over three years; 1 January 2017 through 1 January 2019 (effective dates specified in the FR notice).
+A Final rule published on 9 December 2016 (81 FR 89188) revised provisions in 29 subparts of the MGHGRR to streamline and improve implementation of the rule and enhance data quality.
+Implementation was phased in over two years; 1 January 2017 through 1 January 2019 (effective dates specified in the FR notice).
 Other items in the final rule are intended to:

-- Better reflect industry processes and emissions. - Clarify and correct portions of the rule to improve understanding. - Clarify opportunities to stop reporting. - Clarify the need to resubmit a report in which there were substantive errors only within the time-period required to maintain records (three or five years depending on whether facility uses the Inputs Verification Tool).
+- Better reflect industry processes and emissions - Clarify and correct portions of the rule to improve understanding - Clarify opportunities to stop reporting - Clarify the need to resubmit a report in which there were substantive errors only within the time-period required to maintain records (three or five years depending on whether a facility uses the Inputs Verification Tool)